-Can't attend this course in person due to work schedule or lack of travel budget?
-An online version of this course is available in our Online Training System!
-Learn more about our Online Training System.
+Can't attend this course due to work schedule or lack of travel budget?
+An Online version of this course is available in our Online Training System!

 Participants learn basic but powerful aspects about the semiconductor industry.
 This skill-building series is divided into four segments:

 By using a combination of instruction by lecture, classroom exercises, and question/answer sessions, participants will learn practical information on semiconductor processing and the operation of this industry.
 From the very first moments of the seminar until the last sentence of the training, the driving instructional factor is application.
 We use instructors who are internationally recognized experts in their fields that have years of experience (both current and relevant) in this field.
 The accompanying textbook offers hundreds of pages of additional reference material participants can use back at their daily activities.